What is Corrosion?

 - Galvanic Corrosion – Galvanic corrosion is most often seen in galvanized iron, which is a zinc-coated sheet of iron or steel.
 The underlying steel is not attacked even though the protective zinc coating is broken.
 Galvanic corrosion, also known as “dissimilar metal corrosion” or “electrolysis,” occurs when two dissimilar materials are combined in a corrosive electrolyte and cause corrosion harm.
 It happens when two or more dissimilar metals come into electrical contact when submerged.

 - Uniform Corrosion – Uniform corrosion is also described as corrosion that occurs at a consistent rate across an exposed metal surface.
-The primary cause of uniform corrosion of steels and other metals and alloys in the natural environment is oxygen.
+The primary cause of uniform corrosion of steel and other metals and alloys in the natural environment is oxygen.
 Rusting, silver tarnishing, nickel fogging, and high-temperature oxidation are all examples of uniform corrosion.
 For handling chemical media, the rate of uniform corrosion is usually expressed in IPY (inches penetration per year) and/or (MDD) milligrams per square decimetre per day.

 - Pitting Corrosion – Pitting corrosion, also known as pitting, is a type of localized corrosion that results in the formation of small holes in metal.
 One of the most popular coating methods for pitting corrosion protection is zinc phosphate priming.
 Zinc phosphate primers, for example, are specially developed to increase corrosion resistance.
 Zinc spray metallizing is a highly effective anti-corrosion method.